On plane quartics with a Galois invariant Steiner hexad: Introduction

 \begin{conv} In~this article, we follow standard conventions and notations from Algebra and Algebraic Geometry, except for the~following.

 \begin{iii} \item By a {\em field,} we mean a field of characteristic~$\neq\!
 2$.
-For~the convenience of the reader, the assumption on the characteristic will be repeated in the formulations of our final results, but not during the intermediate~steps. \item When $V$ is a finite-dimensional vector space over a field~$k$, then we denote its associated affine space $\Spec \Sym V^\vee$ by~$\Ab(V)$.
-The~elements of~$V$ are then in a natural bijection with the \mbox{$k$-rational} points on~$\Ab(V)$. \item For~a ring $A$ and an integer $d>0$, we write $k[T]_d$ for the set of all monic polynomials of degree~$d$ with coefficients in~$A$. \end{iii} \end{conv}
+For~the convenience of the reader, the assumption on the characteristic will be repeated in the formulations of our final results, but not during the intermediate~steps. \item When $V$ is a finite-dimensional vector space over a field~$k$, then we denote its associated affine space $\Spec \Sym V^\vee$ in the category of schemes by~$\Ab(V)$.
+The~elements of~$V$ are then naturally in bijection with the \mbox{$k$-rational} points on~$\Ab(V)$.

+When~$E$ is an affine space, acted upon transitively and freely by the vector space~$V$, we put $\Ab(E) := \Spec \Pol(E)$, for $\Pol(E)$ the algebra of polynomial functions on~$E$.
+This~is simply the pull-back of the \mbox{$k$-algebra} $\Sym V^\vee$ under any of the \mbox{bijections} $\iota_{v_0}\colon E \to V, \,v_0+v \mapsto v$. \item For~a field $k$ and an integer $d>0$, we write $k[T]_d$ for the set of all monic polynomials of degree~$d$ with coefficients in~$k$.
+This~is an affine space under the \mbox{$d$-d}i\-men\-sional \mbox{$k$-vector} space of the polynomials of degree~$< \!d$.